fbpx

 What about crime while living in the Virgin Islands?

-As far as violent crimes, like muggings, shootings, and armed robberies, are extremely rare.
+As far as violent crimes, like muggings, shootings, and armed robberies, are rare.
 If you have common sense, you’ll be just fine.
 In the BVI, there is far less crime than in the USVI.
-While I lived in Tortola my car got broken into, once, and it was unlocked outside a restaurant.
+While I lived in Tortola, my car got broken into once, and it was unlocked outside a restaurant.
 They stole my laptop, and I felt like an idiot who bought a car without door locks.
 Other people had their houses broken into by a local thief called “Lightning.”
-He’s a career criminal who sits at bars wearing elaborate clothing and usually a fedora hat, waiting for his mark to get really drunk.
+He’s a career criminal who sits at bars wearing elaborate clothing and usually a fedora hat, waiting for his mark to get drunk.
 He usually targets residents, who he then follows home and waits for them to pass out before sneaking in and robbing the household.
-He gets the name lighting from those who have caught him in the act.
+He gets the name Lightning from those who have caught him in the act.

 Also, people drive like maniacs.
 Do NOT buy a nice car and expect it to stay nice.
 A ding a day is almost guaranteed.
-When you see how people park, you’ll think they are nuts, until you have a car and see how many times it gets dinged in the first week of owning it.
+When you see how people park, you’ll think they are nuts until you have a car and see how many times it gets dinged in the first week of owning it.

 My run-in with an RBVIPF Forensic Investigator living in the Virgin Islands

-It’s a tight spot, but I’ve done it every day for a year so I knew the angle and it was not a big deal.
+It’s a tight spot, but I’ve done it every day for a year, so I knew the angle, and it was not a big deal.

-On the bumper of my car, there was clearly a spot where there was a minor collision, but I didn’t know where it came from.
+On the bumper of my car, there was a spot where there was a minor collision, but I didn’t know where it came from.
 And, on my neighbor’s car, there was a corresponding dent on his car.
 So, he decided to call the Police and say I backed into his car.

-I said “No, would you like me to show you how I park my car?
+I said, “No, would you like me to show you how I park my car?

 “Yes,” replied the man and the police officer.